Gleb Kalinin

 I start from a feeling — a grokking of how life might be when technology matures.
 I go on to live as if it’s already here.

 I build working prototypes of future interfaces, not concept renders.
-Childhood science fiction never left; it just changed medium.
-The method: imagine it, build it, live with it, observe where it fails and where it excels.
+Childhood sci-fi never left; it just changed medium.
+The method: imagine it, build it, live with it, watch where it breaks and where it sings.

 Prototype the future Working implementations over concept renders.
 If you can’t use it daily, it’s not real yet.

-Live with it Use the system every day.
-Observe friction.
-The interesting question isn’t “what can this AI do?” but “what kind of environment emerges from long-term human-AI interaction?”
+Live with it Use it every day.
+Notice the friction.
+The real question isn’t “what can this AI do?” but “what happens when a person and an AI live together for months?”

 Digital body, not second brain Memory + tools + action capability + sensory systems.
-Growing a symbiotic ecosystem.
+An organism, not a tool.

 possible plausible probable preferable NOW time I build here Futures Cone — Dunne & Raby, Voros